Contents

 Call for Proposals: Participation Details

-Up to 20 UCR instructors can qualify to earn a certificate and a $1000 stipend, plus 25 hours of production support from the XCITE Studios team.
-This program is funded through UC Online’s “Block Grant” awards.
+Up to 20 UC Riverside instructors of online courses can qualify to earn a certificate and $1000 stipend.
+Participants are eligible to receive 25 hours of production support for course enhancements from the XCITE Studios team.

-Participation is based on accepted proposals to enhance courses according to the Quality Matters framework in one of the following tracks:
+Participation is based on acceptance of proposals to enhance courses according to at least one standard in the Quality Matters framework for hybrid and online course quality, and with regard to at least one of the following tracks:

 Here are some details about the program goals, award requirements and distribution.
+This program is funded through UC Online’s “Block Grant” awards.

-Program Goals
+Goals

-- Improve the student learning experience in your course through implementation of the Quality Matters framework for hybrid and online courses.
+- Improve the student learning experience in your course through implementation of the Quality Matters framework for hybrid and online courses

-- Explore avenues for course enhancement in accordance with at least one chosen “track” to improve student outcomes.
+- Explore avenues for course enhancement in accordance with at least one chosen “track” to improve student outcomes

 - Share your experience to implement the Quality Matters framework and course enhancement strategies to support student success, including actual or anticipated outcomes.